albarron/albarron.github.io/content/authors/debora-ciminari/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Master student
+role: PhD student

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- PhD Students

 # Organizations/Affiliations to display in Biography blox
 organizations: